-If you’re looking for ways to optimize your data center management around this time of year, you might go to events like Data Centre Summit in London or Data Center World in Dallas, where you can learn from data center experts and network with your peers.
+If you’re looking for ways to optimize your data center management around this time of year, you might go to events like the BICSI Winter Conference & Exhibition, where you can learn from data center experts and network with your peers.
 But what if some of the best tips for data center management could actually be found in the biggest football event of the season?

 Lesson #1: Employ a system to achieve consistency.